Biology of Business

 Actual Power

-• Investigatory Powers Commissioner provides judicial oversight
+• Investigatory Powers Commissioner (warrants and compliance)

 Revenue Structure